-Identifiers are extracted from each scanned document and exposed as searchable metadata, making it possible for employees to locate any file with just a few keystrokes.
+Identifiers are extracted from each scanned document during the indexing process and exposed as searchable metadata, making it possible for employees to locate any file with just a few keystrokes.
 This helps to eliminate time spent manually sifting through documents, decreasing the time it takes to perform document-centric tasks.
-The result is faster turnaround times, better quality of service, and reduced labor costs.
+The result is faster turnaround times, better quality of service, and reduced labor.

 Storing paper requires physical space which often comes at a premium, making it an expensive option when compared to digital storage.
 The disparity in cost grows as more documents are stored, offering greater potential savings at high volumes.

 Electronic filing systems help to reduce the total amount of paper that must be stored, offering long term cost savings for government agencies looking to maximize their budget.

 Government agencies are required to adhere to all of the same data privacy rules and regulations that govern private sector businesses.
 For this reason, it is important that sensitive data is handled only by government representatives with the authority to access this private information.

 Electronic document management systems allow government institutions to store documents securely in remote cloud storage in accordance with mandates established to protect private data.
 This makes it possible to control which employees can access a specific set of documents, and which cannot, ensuring data is only available to the departments that need it.
 It also provides IT administrators with the ability to track document usage throughout the department, providing an additional layer of visibility and accountability.

 Paper documents are vulnerable to a number of threats that lead to data loss, including deterioration, fading, or misplacement.
 Digitizing documents mitigates these issues by allowing the data contained in these documents to be accessed without the need to handle the original.